The Dreaded Language Learning Plateau: How to Rise Above It

 Not only will putting time and effort into improving your problem areas improve your language skills, it will also make your confidence skyrocket.

-5. Learn more vocabulary.
+5. Learn more new vocabulary

 Limited vocabulary is one of the main hurdles that keeps intermediate learners stuck in the plateau phase.

+Learning vocabulary is essential to get to fluency.
 You can choose vocabulary sets by considering what words your vocabulary lacks.
 For instance, many intermediate learners don’t have as many verbs as would be desirable, so this is a good place to start.
 You might also be lacking more academic language, so words related to your academic interests could also be beneficial.

 VTrain.net is a free software you can use to create and review your own flashcards, allowing you to choose the vocabulary that you find most important.
 Flashcard apps like Cram (available for iOS and Android) are also useful learning tools that allow you to build your vocabulary in whatever minutes you have to spare.